Consistency model: Session guarantees

 These 4 consistency models were proposed in a 1994 paper.
 They focus on guarantees in the situation where only a single user or application is making data modifications.

 Monotonic read consistency

-Tanenbaum et al., 2007 defines monotonic read consistency as follows:

-"If a process reads the value of a data item x, any successive read operation on x by that process will always return that same value or a more recent value."
+If a process reads the value of a data item x, any successive read operation on x by that process will always return that same value or a more recent value.

-Monotonic read consistency guarantees that after a process reads a value of data item x at time t, it will never see the older value of that data item.

 Monotonic write consistency

-Monotonic write consistency condition is defined by Tanenbaum et al., 2007 as follows:

-"A write operation by a process on a data item X is completed before any successive write operation on X by the same process."
+A write operation by a process on a data item X is completed before any successive write operation on X by the same process.

 Read-your-writes consistency

-A value written by a process on a data item X will be always available to a successive read operation performed by the same process on data item X.
+A value written by a process on a data item X will always be available to a successive read operation performed by the same process on data item X.

 Writes-follows-reads consistency

-In writes-follow-reads consistency, updates are propagated after performing the previous read operations.
-Tanenbaum et al., 2007 defines the following condition for writes-follow-reads consistency:

-"A write operation by a process on a data item x following a previous read operation on x by the same process is guaranteed to take place on the same or a more recent value of x that was read."
+A write operation by a process on a data item x following a previous read operation on x by the same process is guaranteed to take place on the same or a more recent value of x that was read.